LouisCaruana/Blog/TidyTuesday/20230425_LondonMarathon/20230425_LondonMarathon.md

     ##
     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+`!grepl` called within the filter function will filter out any rows that contain a specific string within the category column in this example.
+I also changed all countries to their ISO 3166-2 code, note lower case works best for use with `ggflags`

 ``` r
 WinnersTidy <- winners %>%